cloudevents/spec/http-webhook.md

 host.

-After the handshake and if permission has been granted, the sender MUST use the `Origin` request header for each delivery request, with the value matching that of this header.
+After the handshake and if permission has been granted, the sender MUST use the `WebHook-Request-Origin` request header for each delivery request, with the value matching that of this header.

 Example: